How to Install & Use Chromium OS on Raspberry Pi? (FydeOS)

 To do this, find and open the Web Store in the shelf.

-Then, you can install all apps from the Chrome Web Store, so you have a bit of choice here 🙂
+Then, you can install all apps from the Chrome Web Store, so you have a bit of choice here.

-You can also try good apps like Zoom and Caret, tools to open MS Office documents or PDF, etc.
+I recommend installing all the apps you need from Google to get a good start with Chromium OS.
+You can find useful apps like Zoom and Caret, tools to open MS Office documents or PDF, etc.

 Install a printer